MyRaceData/TRAKBOX/README.md

  Notes:

+    Development has switch from NodeMCU LUA ESP-12E style esp8266 to Wemos D1 mini style esp8266.
+    Main reason being they are smaller - approximately 2/3rds the length.

     TinyGPSPlus is the library used for GPS data.
 All the examples set the baud rate at 4800.
     I found none of the examples worked until I set the baud rate at 9600.